object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

     In [1]:

-Just like in a Jupyter notebook, this last line is the Python prompt at which you can type any Python you like.
+Just as in a Jupyter notebook, this last line is the Python prompt at which you can type any Python you like.
 If you press return after a complete Python statement, the statement will execute immediately.
 Unlike in a Jupyter notebook, there is no special key combination or button to trigger execution.